Ayaka Hamasaki: Second Super Atomweight title reign

 Hamasaki next faced three time freestyle wrestling World Champion Miyuu Yamamoto on December 31, 2020 for the vacant RIZIN Super Atomweight belt.
 Ahead of her fight against Miyuu Yamamoto at RIZIN 26, Hamasaki said the opportunity to fight someone as legendary in combat sports like Yamamoto was an honor.
 Hamasaki won the bout and reclaimed the championship via first-round submission.

 Hamasaki made her first title defense in a rematch against Kanna Asakura at Rizin 27 on March 21, 2021.
 She won a close bout via split decision.

 Hamasaki was scheduled to face Emi Fujino in a non-title bout on September 19, 2021 at Rizin 30.
 She won the fight by unanimous decision.

 Hamasaki faced the reigning Jewels Strawweight champion Seika Izawa in a non-title bout at Rizin 33 - Saitama on December 31, 2021.
 She suffered her first loss in two years, as Izawa won the bout by a second-round technical knockout.

 Hamasaki made her second Super Atomweight title defense against Seika Izawa at Rizin 35 on April 16, 2022.
 She lost the fight by unanimous decision.

 Super Atomweight Grand Prix

 On July 7, 2022, it was revealed that Hamasaki would be one of eight participants in the 2022 Rizin Super Atomweight Grand Prix.
 Hamasaki faced the inaugural WSOF Women's Strawweight champion Jessica Aguilar in the tournament quarterfinals which were held at Rizin 37 - Saitama on July 31, 2022.
 She won the fight by unanimous decision.

 Hamasaki was booked to face Si Woo Park in the tournament semifinals at Rizin 38 on September 25, 2022.
 She lost the fight by unanimous decision.

+Hamasaki is scheduled to face Claire Lopez at Rizin Landmark 8 on February 24, 2024.